 HOW T4-to-T3 CONVERSION HAPPENS

-T4 is a protein molecule with 4 Iodine atoms.
-It is raw material (“prohormone”), for T3.
+T4 is a protein molecule with 4 Iodine atoms attached to it.
+It is the “prohormone” (raw material), for T3.

-All the cells in the body and brain, except in the pituitary, use D1 to make T3, by removing the correct iodine atom from T4 (cells in the body and brain don’t have D2).
+All the cells in the body and brain, except in the pituitary, use D1 to make T3, by removing a particular iodine atom from T4 (cells in the body and brain don’t have D2).

 Cells in the pituitary gland don’t have D1: they use D2, to change T4 to T3.

-T3 has a particular shape, which fits into “T3 receptors” * in all the cells, including those of the pituitary gland.
+T3 has a special shape, which fits into “T3 receptors” * in all cells, including those of the pituitary gland.

 T3 receptors accept T3 molecules and when T3 plugs in, it increases cell efficiency.
 Without T3, the cells don’t work properly.

-When a human is subjected to stress – any stress, whether from high or low temperature, famine, natural disaster, animal attack, infection, poisoning, psychological strain or diseases like heart attack or stroke, cancer or any condition which disturbs normal function, every cell in the body reduces efficiency so as to save energy which may be needed for repairs.
+When a human is subjected to stress – any stress, whether from high or low temperature, famine, natural disaster, animal attack, infection, poisoning, psychological strain, diseases like heart attack, stroke or cancer (any condition which disturbs normal function), every cell in the body, excepting pituitary cells, reduces efficiency so as to save energy which may be needed for repairs.

 This is how it works: